The Toilet Paper Linedance

 gum from hell.

-that crazy piece of paper went a poppin' round the floor.
+and that crazy piece of paper went a poppin'

 It came off of her heel and stuck on to his.